ajtock/NGS_intro_Cambridge_SysBio/README.md

 The quality score of each base identified in a sequencing read is encoded as a single character on the fourth line.
 These represent [Phred quality scores](https://en.wikipedia.org/wiki/Phred_quality_score) that have been [converted into ASCII\_BASE=33 characters](https://drive5.com/usearch/manual/quality_score.html) such that each character encodes a quality score for the corresponding base in the read.
+That is, each character in the string is the ASCII encoding of the Phred-scaled base quality score+33.
 A Phred quality score is logarithmically related to the probability of an incorrect base call *P*, expressed as 1 error in 10<sup>*Q*/10</sup> base calls of *Q* quality, or

 > *Q* = -10log<sub>10</sub>*P*
 > *P* = 10<sup>-*Q*/10</sup>

-Accordingly, the ASCII\_BASE 33 character `@` encodes a *Q*-score of 31 and a base-calling error probability of 0.00079.
+Accordingly, the ASCII\_BASE 33 character `@` (decimal representation = 64) encodes a *Q*-score of 31 (31 + 33 = 64) and a base-calling error probability of 0.00079 (= 10<sup>-31/10</sup>).
 In the past, Illumina sequencing instruments used the [ASCII\_BASE=64 quality encoding](https://drive5.com/usearch/manual/quality_score.html).

 Is the first read composed of mostly high-quality or low-quality base calls?

 ### Exercise 1

-Construct a command that will print to screen the 1000th read in `SRR3166543_top1M_1.fastq.gz` in order to inspect its quality.
+Construct a command that will print the 1000th read in `SRR3166543_top1M_1.fastq.gz` in order to inspect its quality.
-Is the 500th read generally better or worse than the first read?
+Is the 1000th read generally better or worse than the first read?

 <details>
   <summary><em><strong>Solution</strong> (click to reveal/hide)</em></summary><p>